VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-communication.md

 ## <a name="head4"></a> Sign & Encrypt a Message

 With the user's Cards in place, we are now ready to encrypt a message for encrypted communication.
-In this case, we will encrypt the message using the Recipient's **Virgil Card**.
+In this case, we will encrypt the message using the Recipient's Virgil Card.

 As previously noted, we encrypt data for secure communication, but a recipient also must be sure that no third party modified any of the message's content and that they can trust a sender, which is why we provide **Data Integrity** by adding a **Digital Signature**.
 Therefore we must digitally sign data first and then encrypt.